 HollabackNYC started in 2005 the way a lot of good revolutions must begin – as conversations with friends over a couple of drinks.
-The seven of us commiserated over being whistled at, cat-called, and propositioned, with each story earning a chorus of “uggg” “ewww” and “gross!”
+The seven of us commiserated over being whistled at, see cat-called, illness and propositioned, there with each story earning a chorus of “uggg” “ewww” and “gross!”

 The trouble was that we felt there was nothing we could do.
 If we walked on, we felt victimized.
 If we yelled, we felt angry.
 Witty comebacks had their charm, but they always came late, and street harassment was more or less protected under laws of free speech.
 Then we realized – why not take pictures of these street harassers and post them on a blog?
 And so, with the clink of our cocktail glasses, we launched HollabackNYC, a blog dedicated to giving women an empowered response to street harassment.

 Since then, I have had the opportunity to watch the anti-street harassment movement grow worldwide.
 Hollaback now has sites in eight cities across the world, with new sites popping up in London and Hong Kong this month.
 Hollaback has outgrown its blog status, and in May I’ll become the first executive director.